Get ready for a job in construction while still at school

 Get NCEA credits and work experience to get that construction job when you leave school.

 It’s never been a better time to work in construction with 57,600 more people needed in the industry by 2026.
 Start pre-trade training at school to make it easier to get into an apprenticeship.

 Here are some ways you can get out of the classroom and learn construction skills while completing NCEA.

 Get construction experience through Gateway

-Gateway gives you onsite work experience combined with learning about construction in the classroom.
+Gateway gives you onsite work experience, knowledge and skills combined with learning about construction in the classroom.
 The programme is a good opportunity to get to know local industry employers who may give you a job when you leave school.